Ga-3tan/AMT_Project/README.md

 docker-compose up -d
 ```

 3. The app authentication procedures works in combination with another service.
-If you want to try these features you will also have to install the following project: https://github.com/Alessandro-AP/JWTAuthentication
+If you want to try the webapp with the authentication feature you will also have to install the following project: [Authentication service project](https://github.com/Alessandro-AP/JWTAuthentication) (follow instructions on the project README for installation)

-4. Ask the team for AWS SSH connection instructions and the JWT secret.

 ## Usage